evanlouie/LLED478A/readme.md

 - Out of 20
 - First (7 Marks)
-	- Mohan's Knowledge framework
+	- Mohan's Knowledge framework (Essay, minimal bullet points, majority pros)
 		- what is it
 		- why do we use it
 		- how can we apply/use it
-- Second (4 Marks)
+- Second (4 Marks) (Essay & graphic organizer)
 	- Compare & Contrast 2 approaches or methods of your choice
 		- What & how you would use different aspects of said approaches
 			- e.g. Pink (salmon?) sheet
--  Third (4 Marks)
+-  Third (4 Marks) (Essay, explain principles)
-	- Choose three of ellis' [principals](http://asian-efl-journal.com/sept_05_re.pdf) for language learning
+	- Choose three of Ellis' [principals](http://asian-efl-journal.com/sept_05_re.pdf) for language learning
 		- Shown to be applied well in a particular chapter in Gibbons or Cele-Murcia
 		- Author of chapter and examples
 - Fourth (5 Marks)